Luxury line Seabourn has announced that its vessel Seabourn Encore will resume cruising earlier than anticipated.

-The ship will also play host to a new contemporary male vocal group called “The Kings,” which will showcase the best in modern musical theater as well as powerhouse pop/rock vocals.
-Performances of “The Kings” are currently scheduled for the February 19 and March 1 sailings.
+The ship will also host a new contemporary male vocal group called “The Kings,” showcasing the best in modern musical theater and powerhouse pop/rock vocals.
+“The Kings” performances are currently scheduled for the February 19 and March 1 sailings.

 “The Canary Islands are a tropical paradise for sun-seekers and nature enthusiasts, making them a beautiful getaway at this time of year.
 We saw the opportunity to bring Seabourn Encore back earlier than anticipated in these destinations rich in culture, history, and renowned cuisine, and with our partnership with UNESCO, to help guests discover something special all along the way,” said Josh Leibowitz, president of Seabourn.

-“We’re also looking forward to welcome Sir Tim Rice back on board to celebrate the ship’s first voyage back in service, making for a very memorable holiday that our guests will never forget.”
+“We’re also looking forward to welcoming Sir Tim Rice back on board to celebrate the ship’s first voyage back in service, making for a very memorable holiday that our guests will never forget.”

 Located near the Moroccan coast, the Canary Islands have been considered a bridge between four continents.
 Each of its eight islands has a personality all its own, with nature as the main attraction.
 Destinations for Seabourn Encore will include Santa Cruz de La Palma, Puerto de la Estaca, Santa Cruz de Tenerife, San Sebastian de la Gomera, Las Palmas, and Arrecife, plus a call at Funchal, Portugal.